sakshigajjar/SciVision-Scientific-Image-Classifier/README.md

 Step-1: Clone this repository to your local machine/Kaggle. <br>
 Step-2: Install the necessary dependencies by running pip install if you encounter any error in importing. <br>
 Step-3: If you want to train the model on our dataset or new dataset, run the training code.
 If you want to test on new images download the model from this repo and load the model and predict! (only .jpg files will be supported, .png is not supported right now) <br>
+Step-4: You can download the model after training in (.pth file) with weights. <br>
+Step-5: You can also compute various evaluation metrics ( Accuracy, Precision, Recall , F1-Score, Computation time) using the given code.
+It also prints the confusion matrix for the same.
+Given .ipynb file also has the functions for plotting the accuracy and loss graphs. <br>